pichim/PM2_PES_Board_Example/docs/markdown/servo.md

                        // used to command the servo
 const int loops_per_seconds = static_cast<int>(ceilf(1.0f / (0.001f * static_cast<float>(main_task_period_ms))));
 ```

+To monitor the *servo_input* value, it's necessary to include the following printing statement outside of the do execute main task scope:

 ```
-printf("Pulse width: %f \n", servo_input);
+// print to the serial terminal printf("Pulse width: %f \n", servo_input);
 ```

 - To activate the servo, use the following command.
-Place this command strategically to enable the servo after initiating program execution with the **USER** button.
+Place this command to enable the servo after the initiating the program execution with the **USER** button:

 ```
+// enable the servos
 if (!servo_D0.isEnabled())
     servo_D0.enable();
 if (!servo_D1.isEnabled())
     servo_D1.enable();
 ```

-- Next, utilize the following function and statements.
-These will enable the incremental adjustment of the servo position every one second, achieved by modifying the pulse width value.
-It is crucial to ensure that the incremental change in the servo position, i.e., the pulse width, is very small to obtain precise minimum and maximum values.
+- Next, use the following function and statements.
+These will enable the incremental adjustment of the servo position every one second.
+It is important to ensure that the incremental change in the servo position, i.e., the pulse width, is very small to obtain precise minimum and maximum values.
+Try to find a tradoff between too large and therefor too long execution time to wait for and too small and therefor not long enough values.

 ```
 servo_D0.setNormalisedPulseWidth(servo_input);